-REL 190R Latter-day Jubilee Choir Sounds of Joy (2) (audition only)
+REL 190R Institute Choir "Sounds of Joy" (1) (audition only)

 Prerequisites: Audition with instructor (auditions scheduled through Institute office) Provides opportunities to bear testimony of the Savior through the performing of sacred music.
 Students will be selected on the basis of talent and performance skills.
 Requires some out-of-class commitment.
 (See REL 110R for non-audition choir) This course may be repeated once to help fulfill the Religion requirement.